Listed buildings in Waverton, Cumbria

-Waverton is a civil parish in the Borough of Allerdale in Cumbria, England.
+Waverton is a civil parish in the Cumberland district, Cumbria, England.
 It contains 13 listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the villages of Waverton and Lessonhall, and is otherwise rural.
 Most of the listed buildings are houses and associated structures, or farmhouses and farm buildings, the other listed building being a disused and derelict water mill.